ProjectEQ/peqphpeditor/README.txt

 Go to www.php.net and download and install PHP.

-Step 4:
+Step 4: (Not required if gotten from SVN)

 Unzip the files in peq_editor.zip into a public html directory.

 Step 5:

-Source schema.sql (in the editor's /sql directory) into your database first, then source in allspells.sql.
+Source schema.sql (in the editor's /sql directory) into your database.

 Step 6: